5 Reasons Occupational Therapy Professionals Love the Brain and Sensory Foundations Training

 - Everyone wins: The movements are energizing and excellent for stress-release and goal achievement.
 OTPs say the movements help them as much as their clients.
 Here are just two of many examples:

-This occupational therapist helped herself and her 5-year-old son with sensory processing and anxiety issues using rhythmic movements and primitive reflex integration techniques from the Brain and Sensory Foundations Course.
-Read about her journey as well as her son's—two case studies in one.
+This occupational therapist helped herself and her 5-year-old son using techniques from the Brain and Sensory Foundations Course.
+Both mother and child overcame sensory processing issues and anxiety.
+Read about their touching journey.

 The combination of tools in the Brain and Sensory Foundations courses work synergisticly to effectively support client activities and occupations.
 Join in the fun and get tools for transformation that can serve you both personally and professionally.

-Sonia Story, MS has been teaching neurodevelopmental movements since 2006.
+Sonia Story, M.S. has been teaching neurodevelopmental movements since 2006.

-She is an honors graduate with a Bachelor's degree in biology/psychology and a Master’s degree in Movement Sciences.
+She earned a Bachelor's degree in biology/psychology and a Master’s degree in Movement Sciences.

 Sonia developed the Brain and Sensory Foundations program to provide comprehensive training in neurodevelopmental movements—combining innate rhythmic movements, play, primitive reflexes, and postural reflexes.